Let-Me-Use-A-Username/RCli/readme.md

 # RCLI

-<p>Command line interface for windows that mimicks Linux/Unix functionality with a little added spice.
+<p>Command line interface for windows that mimicks Linux/Unix functionality with a little added spice.<br>
+This projects aim to be an interoperable command line tool that requires little to no external dependencies.
 </p>

 ---